 In 2016, Attorney General Paxton secured a final settlement of $50 million in the state’s lawsuit against VW over its emissions cheating scandal.
 Texas also stands to benefit from as much as $191 million from VW for projects designed to mitigate environmental harm done by the carmaker.
 Attorney General Paxton has been aggressive in his approach to protecting the health and safety of Texans from illegal synthetic drugs.
 His office has filed more than a dozen lawsuits to block the sale of synthetic cannabinoids (known as Kush and Spice) in Texas.
 The agency’s website provides Texans with the information and resources they need to become fully informed about the dangers of synthetic drugs and the opioid painkiller abuse crisis.

 Attorney General Paxton graduated from Baylor University, where he served as student body president, earning a B.A. in psychology and an M.B.A.
 After receiving a law degree from the University of Virginia School of Law, he worked as an attorney at Strasburger & Price, LLP, in-house counsel for J.C.
 Penney Company, and headed up his own law firm for 14 years in McKinney.

 First elected to the Texas House of Representatives in 2002, Attorney General Paxton represented House District 70 for 10 years, one of the fastest-growing regions in the state.
 In 2012, he was elected to the Texas state Senate, representing Senate District 8 in Collin and Dallas counties.

-He met his wife Angela, a current candidate for State Senate and a former teacher and guidance counselor at Legacy Christian Academy in Frisco, while they were students at Baylor.
+He met his wife Angela while they were students at Baylor.
+She is the state Senator for District 8 and a former teacher and guidance counselor at Legacy Christian Academy in Frisco.
 The Paxtons have four children: Tucker, Abby, Mattie, and Katie.
 They are members of Prestonwood Baptist Church in Plano.